 “Twelve minutes later the next baby came out, he came out double footling with his arms over his head like Superman,”

 Elyse says although there were lots of people in the room for her twin birth, it felt a lot more calm, safe, and quieter than when she gave birth to her singleton.
 She believes the reason it went so well is that she trusted everyone in the room.

 “For me, it was a very straightforward double breech vaginal birth, which is uncommon but I am very, very grateful that it panned out in that way,”

 “There was no pressure after the first twin was out, he had delayed cord clamping and was put on my chest and we had a bit of a nuzzle and snuggle before I started bearing down for the second twin,” says Elyse.

 Now, Elyse did have a birthing plan and because she had already birthed a singleton she knew there were certain standards she’d accept the second time around.
-Although, a birth plan was part of her preparations for the birth of her twins she was also realistic about the outcome.
+A birth plan was part of her preparations for the birth of her twins but she also was realistic about the outcome.

 This same approach is advocated by the founder of Rockstar Birth Magazine and Rockstar Birth Radio, Shalome Stone.